ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Freedom is not being – or feeling – controlled or manipulated by anyone else or by some demanding part of yourself.

 Exploitation or abuse of a child involves trampling a child’s capacities for such freedom, by force or by manipulation.
-It might have involved being gradually and systematically manipulated into believing that you “wanted” or were “choosing” to do sexual things that you really wouldn’t have freely chosen to do.
+It might have involved being gradually and systematically manipulated into believing that you 'wanted' or were 'choosing' to do sexual things that you really wouldn’t have freely chosen to do.

 However it happened, in unwanted or abusive experiences the other(s) involved did not respect your freedom, but instead saw it as an obstacle to getting what they wanted – an obstacle to be overcome with manipulation, threats, or force.
 (See [Sorting It Out for Yourself](/child-abuse/sorting-it-out/).)